mcanearm/rrug_presentation/rrug_pres.md

 * Maximum of 128 "nodes", i.e. 128 cores in a single cluster with PSOCK!

-Split Strategy 2 - The Parent-Child Split (Map-Reduce)
+Split Strategy 2 - The Parent-Child-Grandchild Split (Map-Reduce)
 ==================================================
-* Divide the work into reasonable chunks and assign each chunk a key
+1. Divide the work into reasonable chunks and assign each chunk a key
-* Create a cluster with 1 node on each server.
-These are your parent processes.
+2. Create a cluster with 1 node on each server.
+These are your first child processes.
-* On each parent process spawned by this cluster, create **n** child processes, where **n** is the number of cores on the box (`detectCores()`).
+3. On each parent process spawned by this cluster, create **n** (grand)child processes, where **n** is the number of cores on the box (`detectCores()`).
-* Copy the original data between each box with a key pairing
+4. Send necessary data to boxes and all clusters, both those with the child processes and grandchild processes
-* Write function which uses the child cluster for processing
+5. Apply function which uses the granchildren processes
-* Apply function over the keys via the parent cluster - each box runs childs processes controlled by a single master process
+6. Return results from grandchild processes to child processes
+7. Return results from child processes to master process

 Why not just make one cluster?
 ==================================================